Our service to you

 Recyclable materials should be placed loose into the green bin.
 As these materials should be clean, they will not create smells or a mess within the green bin.

 Householders who decide not to use the Council's refuse collection services can take their refuse/recycling to a household waste site.

 If you are a landlord, a housing association, managing agent or developer for properties in Worcester and you are not on our wheelie bin scheme please contact us so that we can discuss your circumstances with you.

 Properties on a sack collection

-There are a number of properties that are not able to have wheelie bins and will remain on a sack collection.
-Black sacks are supplied to these households in rolls of 52, once per year, usually in October.
-Sacks are delivered to an appropriate location on the edge of the property or in the bin store as appropriate.
+There are several properties that are not able to have wheelie bins and will remain on a sack collection.
+Black and Green sacks are supplied to these households in rolls of 52 for black and 40 for green collections.

-On the alternate week scheme, properties are allowed to place out a maximum of FOUR black sacks per collection but any number of green recycling sacks.
+On the alternate weekly collections, properties can place out a maximum of FOUR black sacks per collection, weekly collection properties should place a maximum of 2 sacks.

 I need help moving my wheelie bin or sacks

 Householders can apply for assisted collection if they require help to move their wheelie bins or sacks due to an infirmity.
 An assisted collection is NOT available for opting out of wheelie bins in favour of sacks.

 Large domestic items must not be placed in the bins.
 These items can be collected by the Council via a chargeable service booked online, alternatively they can be taken by the householder to one of the household recycling sites.
 Large items include furniture, white goods, mattresses, bags of garden waste or DIY rubble, rolls of carpet or any item that is not suitable to be compacted in the refuse lorry.